-You would rather that employees and other stakeholders turn to the company newsletter for accurate information then remain silent and let them speculate on how the company is going to handle a difficult situation.
+You would much rather have employees turn to your company newsletter for accurate information than speculate on how the company is going to handle a difficult situation.

 4. Headlines should get heads up

-What grabs your attention more?
-"Record sales year for our washer/dryer unit thanks to new ad campaign" OR "New sales spin hangs the competition out to dry"?
+Which headline grabs your attention more "Record sales year for our washer/dryer unit thanks to new ad campaign" or "New sales spin hangs the competition out to dry"?

-Headlines both summarize content and draw a reader's attention.
+Headlines both summarize the content and draw readers' attention.
 Clever and catchy headlines tend to do a better job of that.
 Here's a headline from a bastion of serious business journalism, The Wall Street Journal: "Frozen Foods Grow Cold as Tastes Shift to Fresher Fare."

 5. Don't get ugly

-- Photos (preferably of employees, see Tip #2)
+- Photos (preferably of employees, see tip No.2)